 Age 20 – 30 at the start of the Fellowship.

-Availability for the RESULTS International Conference June 19-24 in Washington, DC.
+Availability for the RESULTS Spring Policy Summit in February 2021 and RESULTS International Conference in the Summer of 2021 in Washington, DC.
 RESULTS will arrange and pay for flights, hotels, and some meals.
-There is a $250 fee to cover certain activities which cannot be waived.
-RESULTS will provide resources to help Fellows fundraise the $250 fee.
+There is a $200 fee for the Spring Policy Summit and a $200 fee for the International Conference to cover certain activities which cannot be waived.
+RESULTS will provide resources to help Fellows fundraise the $200 fee.

 Past experience in student or community activism, political campaigns, or other anti-poverty or social justice focused activities preferred.

-Individuals from Alabama, Arizona, Arkansas, Colorado, Hawaii, Idaho, Mississippi, New Hampshire, Pennsylvania, Oklahoma, West Virginia, and Wyoming are especially encouraged to apply.
+Individuals from Alabama, Arizona, Arkansas, Colorado, Hawaii, Idaho, Mississippi, New Hampshire, Oklahoma, Pennsylvania, South Dakota, West Virginia, and Wyoming are especially encouraged to apply.